santisoler/dotfiles/README.md

 cd dotfiles
 ```

-Copy every file from the `dotfiles` folder to your `$HOME` using the `copy` script:
+Run the `post_install` script and answer Yes to the first question:

 ```
-bash copy
+./post_install
 ```

-Alternatively, you can use `cp` to do it manually.
+Alternatively, you can use `cp` to manually copy the dotfiles for certain
-You can add some extra arguments for backing up the original files and more.
+category.

-For example:
+For example, to copy only the Neovim dotfiles:

 ```
-cp -r --backup=numbered i3/. -t ~
+cp -r neovim/. ~
 ```